PawelKawula/channels-kafka/README.md

 - set **offsets.topic.replication.factor** to **1** since channels documentation says you should be ok with some messages not being delivered to increase throughput
 - set **max.in.flight.requests.per.connection** to **1** to ensure that messages are delivered in order

-Both settings can be scoped only to created topic aswell
+Both settings can be scoped only to created topic aswell.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>